Black Cohosh

 Black Cohosh has been traditionally used to support:

-• Menopausal comfort and ease
+• Menopausal comfort and transition support

-• Temperature regulation during menopause
+• Temperature regulation and sleep during menopause

-• Mood balance during life transitions
+• Mood balance and emotional wellbeing

 • Nervous system calm and relaxation